Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Double-check the connection to prevent any air from entering the brake system.

-By following these steps and properly attaching the brake bleeder kit, you will be ready to begin the brake bleeding process smoothly and efficiently.
+By following these steps and properly attaching the brake bleeder kit, you will be ready to begin the process smoothly and efficiently.
 Remember, proper preparation is key to ensuring the success of this maintenance task.

 Bleeding the Brakes